3. Working with Gradle: Setting Up a Gradle Project, Understanding Build Scripts (Groovy and Kotlin DSL), Dependency Management and Task Automation.

 - Kotlin DSL (alternative)

-Groovy DSL: This is the default language used for Gradle build scripts (build.gradle
+Groovy DSL: This is the default language used for Gradle build scripts (build.gradle).
+Example of a simple build.gradle file (Groovy DSL):

 plugins {